matype/stylefmt/README.md

 CSSfmt is a tool that automatically formats CSS source code, inspired by [Gofmt](http://golang.org/pkg/fmt/).

+CSSfmt is built on top of the [PostCSS](https://github.com/postcss/postcss) ecosystem.

 CSSfmt'd code is:

 - easier to **write** : never worry about minor formatting concerns while hacking away.